 I am a medical sociologist, with research interests in inequalities in the health care attendance and in the development and implementation of digital technologies, particularly applied to oral health care.
 I currently work on an ethnographic study on inequalities in the use of oral health care, particularly among people from disadvantages areas.
 This study is part of an NIHR Programme Grant for Applied Research project on developing and testing an intervention to reduce inequalities in the use of routine dental care.
 More information about this project is available on https://www.returnproject.co.uk/.
 I am also currently working on a community based participatory project using visual methods, which focuses on community members' views of what helps and hinders dental visiting.

 Before joining the University of Liverpool, I completed a PhD at the Academic Centre for Dentistry Amsterdam in 2017, on the ways in which digital technologies are adopted and implemented in dental practices and the changes these may bring to the dental workforce.
 After completing my PhD, I have worked on research projects on improving integration of oral health care and primary medical care, as well as on variability in antibiotic prescribing in primary medical care.
-I mainly use qualitative research methods, such as ethnography, grounded theory, and visual methods, but also have experience in mixed methods.
+I specialise in qualitative research methods, such as ethnography, grounded theory, and visual methods, and also have experience in mixed methods.